 The school’s approach to teaching pupils with special educational needs

 “High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have or may have SEN. Additional intervention and support cannot compensate for a lack of good quality teaching.
 Schools should regularly and carefully review the quality of teaching for all pupils, including those at risk of underachievement.
 This includes reviewing and, where necessary, improving, teachers’ understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered.”
-SEN Code of Practice (2014, 6.37)
+SEND Code of Practice (2015, 6.37)

 How will parents/carers know how their child is doing?

 - You will be able to discuss your child’s progress at Parents Evenings.
 These are held twice a year and sufficient time is allowed to explore parent’s views and plan effectively.

 - Your child’s class teacher will be available at the end of the school day if you wish to raise a concern.
 Appointments can be made to speak in more detail to the class teacher or SENCo by visiting the school office.